AndrewHanSolo/CMP/README.md

 ####Add new track measurement
 There are a ton of measurements already available for track data and experiment parameter data, and adding new measurements to CMP is very simple.

-1. Declare a new measurement in [*CMP/lib/TrackMeasurements.py*](https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackMeasurements.py)
+1. Define a new measurement in [*CMP/lib/TrackMeasurements.py*](https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackMeasurements.py)
 2. Implement the measurement calculation function in [*CMP/lib/TrackMeasurementFunctions.py*] ( https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackMeasurementFunctions.py)
 3. Add your new measurement to DefaultTrackMeasurements in [*CMP/lib/TrackClassGlobals.py*] (https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackClassGlobals.py)